JonCooperWorks/judas/README.md

 ```
 // HTTPExchange contains the request sent by the user to us and the response received from the target server.
-// Plugins can use this struct to pull information out of requests and responses.
+// Listeners can use this struct to pull information out of requests and responses.
 type HTTPExchange struct {
 	Request  *Request
 	Response *Response